alekso56/Haze-inventories/README.md

 ### Setup core
 config
  SQL settings, toggles.
+ inactive player data time, default -1. (days) (for purge command) auto delete inventories for worlds that are no longer loaded?

 ### information about sorting
- we will sort inventories in this structure for flatfile local storage. circle -> worldname -> username -> data.json/data.dat Every single world is assigned to "unassigned" by default, these worlds will not share inventories with anything.
+ we will sort inventories in this structure for flatfile local storage. circle -> worldname -> uuid.json/uuid.dat
+ Every single world is assigned to "unassigned" by default, these worlds will not share inventories with anything.

 ### Setup events